vikramr2/nekos/README.md

 # nekos
-Super-lean library for large-scale graph data with an emphasis on community detection
+Super-lean library for large-scale graph data with an emphasis on community search and detection